varnish/Varnish-Book/varnish_book.rst

 	   However, it is possible to start Varnish without a VCL file by specifying the backend server with the ``-b <hostname:port>`` option instead.

-           Since the ``-b`` option is mutually exclusive with the ``-f`` option, we will only use the ``-f`` option.
+           Since the ``-b`` option is mutually exclusive with the ``-f`` option, we use only the ``-f`` option.
 You can use ``-b`` if you do not intend to specify any VCL and only have a single backend server.

 	.. tip::
 	   Type ``man varnishd`` to see all options of the Varnish daemon.

+.. review bookmark

 Configuration files
 -------------------

 Most Varnish-installations use two configuration-files.
 One of them is used by the operating system to start Varnish, and the other contains your VCL.

 +------------------------------+------------------------------------------------+
 | File                         | Usage                                          |